imetech-engineering/uwb-proximity-chat-poc/README.md

    ```

 3. **Select the board:**
-   - Connect the Makerfabs ESP32 UWB board to your computer via USB
+   - Connect the Makerfabs ESP32 UWB board to your computer via USB (ensure the ESP32 is not connected to any other power source)
    - Go to `Tools` → `Board` → `ESP32 Arduino`
    - Select `ESP32 Dev Module`
    - Go to `Tools` → `Port` and select the COM port that appeared when you plugged in the board